 Last Sunday, newly engaged couple Alyssa Weber and Josh Stott, were welcoming a beautiful new morning together when they heard a strange noise.
+Until loud cries pierced the serene morning.
 They were at Josh’s parents home enjoying the calm and peaceful atmosphere, surrounded by 5 acres of pastures.
 The family loves to relax on the scenic front porch.
 Squirrels scamper, chickens cluck and birds chirp in harmony with the rising sun.

-But one odd bird call caught Alyssa’s attention.
+But one bird letting out very odd and loud cries caught Alyssa’s attention.

 Mid-sentence, she stopped speaking when she realized it sounded more like a kitten’s tiny mews.
 She stared towards the direction from which the sound had come.
 Once again, the high pitched tone rang through the countryside.

 Alyssa jumped up and said to Josh, “I think that’s a distressed kitten”.